What to do After Dropping Out of High School

-And for each apprenticeship type, once you achieve your initial Certificate qualification, you can go on to achieve further ones if you want to, to widen your career prospects even further.
+And for each apprenticeship type, once you achieve your initial Certificate qualification, you can go on to achieve further ones if you want, to widen your career prospects even further.

 A 4-year electrical apprenticeship can lead to various career options.
-Sure, you could be an electrician but specialties in this trade include Air Conditioning and Refrigeration and Electrical Instrumentation.
+Sure, you could be an electrician but specialties in this trade include an Air Conditioning and Refrigeration Apprenticeship and Instrumentation and Control Apprenticeship.

-These are fabrication and maintenance-based apprenticeships.
-Every day, you get to make or repair something that’s of importance to industry, working with metal and using a variety of tools and methods, according to your specialty.
+These are fabrication and mechanical engineering apprenticeships.
+You get to make or repair something that’s of importance to industry, working with metal and using a variety of tools and methods, according to your specialty.

 Welders, lathes, stamping presses, cutting and grinding equipment, CNC machines, moulds, dies and mills could all be part of the toolbox you get to use.